-This report is provided subject to the terms set out herein and in our contract for actuarial services dated 25 September 2003, as novated, and the accompanying Terms and Conditions of Engagement.
+This report is provided subject to the terms set out herein, our Statement of Work signed 28 January 2025, and in our contract for actuarial services dated 25 September 2003, as novated, and the accompanying Terms and Conditions of Engagement.
 This report is provided solely for the Trustee's use and for the specific purposes indicated above.
 It may not be suitable for use in any other context or for any other purpose.